Would you like to help make a difference, enjoy excellent benefits, and join a fast-growing company? We might have a job for you.

-- Trains and consults with staff regarding psychosocial needs that encompass behavioral health, development, and diversity of individual clients to increase staff knowledge and skills.
+- Trains and consults with staff regarding psychosocial needs that encompass mental health, development, and diversity of individual clients to increase staff knowledge and skills.

 - Educates staff about any relevant state legislation or regulations relating to behavioral health services.

-- Participates in policy decision making within the school in a way that encompasses an understanding of the issues and implications relevant to the developmental and behavioral health needs of clients.
+- Participates in policy decision making in a way that encompasses an understanding of the issues and implications relevant to the developmental and behavioral health needs of clients served.

-- Meets productivity requirements of 25 billable hours per week.
+- Meet required productivity requirement of 18 billable hours per week.

 - Provide clinical review and audit of clients’ charts and documentation to ensure compliance and support quality improvement.

-- Bachelor’s or Master’s degree in social work or related field.
+- Master’s degree in social work or related field.

-- Licensed through the State of Ohio as an LSW/LPC/LISW/LPCC.
+- Licensed through the State of Ohio as an LISW; LISW-S preferred.

-- One to two (1-2) years of supervised social work experience in a health care setting, working directly with individuals.
+- Two (2) years of supervised social work experience in a health care setting, working directly with individuals.

-- Experience working with children, adolescents, and families with developmental disabilities and complex behavioral health disorders.
+- Experience working with people with complex behavioral health disorders.

 We are an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, national origin, disability status, protected veteran status or any other characteristic protected by law.